-- What is the potential application of the result? - Does the result solve a problem that other people encountered? - Did the results point to any new (surprising) facts? - How (and why) is the approach you chose different from what the others have done previously? - Why is the result important for your future work (or work of anyone other)? - Can the results be used to replace (and improve) anything that is used currently?
+- What is the potential application of the result? - Does the result solve a problem that other people encountered? - Did the results point to any new (surprising) facts? - Why is the result important for your future work (or work of anyone other)? - Can the results be used to replace (and improve) anything that is used currently?